-Transplanting islet cells is simpler and safer than pancreas transplantation, and about 75% of people who receive an islet cell transplant no longer need insulin 1 year later and may not need it for many more years.
+Transplanting islet cells is simpler and safer than pancreas transplantation Pancreas Transplantation Pancreas transplantation is the removal of a healthy pancreas from a recently deceased person or rarely a part of a pancreas from a living person and its transfer into person with severe diabetes... read more , and about 75% of people who receive an islet cell transplant no longer need insulin 1 year after transplantation and may not need it for many more years.
 However, the long-term success of islet cell transplantation is not yet proved.

 Islet cells may be separated from the pancreas of a deceased donor.
 The islet cells are then transplanted by injecting them into a vein that goes to the liver.
 The islet cells lodge in the small blood vessels of the liver, where they can live and produce insulin.
 Sometimes two or three infusions are done, requiring two or three deceased donors.
-Drugs to inhibit the immune system (immunosuppressants), including corticosteroids, are needed to help reduce the risk of rejection
+Drugs to inhibit the immune system (immunosuppressants Suppression of the Immune System Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
+The most common type of... read more ), including corticosteroids, are needed to help reduce the risk of rejection

-Some people must have their pancreas removed because of disorders such as chronic pancreatitis.
-Such people will then become diabetic even if they were not diabetic previously.
+Some people must have their pancreas removed because of disorders such as chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is long-standing inflammation of the pancreas that results in irreversible deterioration of the structure and function of the pancreas.
+Alcohol use and cigarette smoking... read more .
+Such people will then develop diabetes even if they did not have diabetes previously.
 After the pancreas is removed, doctors can sometimes harvest the islet cells from the person’s own pancreas.
 These islet cells can then be transplanted back into the person’s body (autologous transplantation).
 Because the cells are the person’s own, immunosuppressants are not needed.

 Other complications result from the procedure.
 They include bleeding and blood clots in the vein that brings blood to the liver (portal vein).